-NOW AVAILABLE WHEREVER YOUR
+NOW AVAILABLE ON AUDIOBOOK!

 This autobiography of a man who spent thirty years as a slave in Virginia, North Carolina and Georgia was published in London in 1855 by the British and Foreign Anti-Slavery Society, again in 1972 and 1991 by Beehive Press, and now brought to life by narrator Damian Salandy for our first audiobook.